 All comments received were reviewed and incorporated into the TIP when and where appropriate.
-Specifically, all written public comments are recorded at the end of this chapter.
+Specifically, all written public comments are recorded in Appendix 6.
 An evaluation of the FY2026-2029 TIP public participation efforts will be made through the Public Participation Plan process to identify areas of success and areas that can be improved upon for future development.